 Assessment criteria Relevant Details/ Evidence Potential health impact Recommendations/ mitigation Does the proposal connect with existing communities, i.e. layout and movement which avoids physical barriers and severance and land uses and spaces which encourage social interaction?
 Yes The development encourages social interaction for the residents through the provision of shared external green spaces.
 The commercial aspect will be open to the public and potentially improve social cohesion. + N/A Does the proposal include a mix of uses and a range of community facilities?
-Yes The scheme is of a mixed-use nature. + N/A Does the proposal provide opportunities for the voluntary and community sectors?
-No The proposal does not provide any voluntary or community sector opportunities.
-0 N/A Does the proposal address the six key components of Lifetime Neighbourhoods?
+Yes The scheme is of a mixed-use nature and includes a gymnasium however a tenant has not yet been identified. + N/A Does the proposal provide opportunities for the voluntary and community sectors?
+Yes The proposed development encourages opportunities in the community sector for local businesses through the inclusion of affordable workspace. + N/A Does the proposal address the six key components of Lifetime Neighbourhoods?
 Yes The development addresses a variety of these elements including: Access Enable residents to get out and about in the areas in which they live.
 Services and Amenities The development provides a mix of residential, retail and employment use.
 Affordable access to a range of services such as health, post offices, banking facilities or cash machines.
 Built and natural Environments Outdoor spaces and buildings that promote social contact.
-Locally access to natural environments.
-Housing A range of affordable housing choices based on inclusive design principles in order to meet the occupants' needs across the life course - space/layout within homes designed to meet changing needs. Ο The other key components that can be addressed includes: Resident empowerment Plan and encourage resident-led activities to empower the community to bring about development of their neighbourhood.
+Locally accessible greenspace, and affordable access to natural environments.
+Housing A range of affordable housing choices based on inclusive design principles in order to meet the occupants' needs across the life course - space/layout within homes designed to meet changing needs.
+0 The other key components that can be addressed includes: Resident empowerment Plan and encourage resident-led activities to empower the community to bring about development of their neighbourhood.
 Social networks/ well-being: Provide social opportunities and activities that reflect the needs of different ages, cultures and ethnicities.